 The Citizens Police Academy is not intended to train the participants to be police officers, but rather it is designed for those interested in a deeper understanding of the various challenges and decisions that a Culver City Police Officer deals with on a daily basis.

-The Academy requires an 10-week commitment, as the session will meet Wednesday evenings from 6:30 – 9:30PM.
+The Academy requires an 10-week commitment, as the sessions will meet Wednesday evenings from 6:30 – 9:30PM.
+The academy runs once a year during the months of June-September.
 This includes the opportunity to attend a patrol ride-along.
 The course curriculum will include the Criminal Justice System, Development of a Police Officer, Tactical Options, Traffic Enforcement, Youth Services, Prevention and Assistance, Special Responses, Investigations and Community Preparedness.

 Persons selected to attend the Citizens Academy will be notified by mail and/or phone at least two weeks prior to the beginning of classes.
 The selection process requires a limited background check due to security concerns and the sensitive nature of some of the material.
 All applications will be retained and considered for future classes.